TessierV/holbertonschool-interview/README.md

 This project implements an advanced binary search algorithm in C. The advanced_binary function searches for a value in a sorted array of integers and returns the index where the value is located.
 The algorithm uses recursion to perform the search efficiently.
 <br><br>

+# 18- Count it!

+## Resume :
+This project involves creating a recursive function that queries the Reddit API, parses the titles of all hot articles, and prints a sorted count of given keywords (case-insensitive, delimited by spaces).
+For example, "Javascript" should count as "javascript", but "java" should not count as "javascript".
+<br><br>

 <br/><hr>
 <p align="right">Holberton TOULOUSE</p>